LearnOnDemandSystems/docs/tms/tms-administrators/classes/schedule/create-class.md

 > :small_orange_diamond: The other sections (Visibility, Payment, and HTML Description) can be changed later.

-Once the class is created the TMS creates a template by retaining all of your selections except for the class dates, this is to help you create additional classes more quickly.
+Once the class is created the Skillable TMS creates a template by retaining all of your selections except for the class dates, this is to help you create additional classes more quickly.

 ## Related Article
 For more information regarding scheduling sessions and how that affects how long labs are saved, please see: